Fox-ML-infrastructure/FoxML_Core/LEGAL/SERVICE_LEVEL_AGREEMENT.md

 This SLA does not cover:

 - Custom development
-- Trading strategy design or modeling consulting
+- Trading strategy design or modeling services
 - Performance optimization of customer environments
 - Issues caused by unsupported OS/hardware
 - Failures originating from third-party libraries
 - Customer-modified source code
 - Operational uptime (this is packaged software, not a hosted SaaS)

-These may be available under a separate consulting agreement.
+Custom development and professional services may be available via separate Statements of Work (SOWs) for enterprise licensees.

 ---